 NEWS - THURSDAY, JUNE 04, 2020 - NEWS

 PLEASE DO BUSINESS WITH THOSE WHO DO BUSINESS WITH US -- OUR ADVERTISERS.

-VOA VIEW: Fauci is a fraud.
+VOA VIEW: Northam is a coward idiot.

 THANK YOU FOR VISITING OUR WEB PORTAL.
 PLEASE TELL A FRIEND.

 President Trump is undefeated in endorsements so far this year, going 64-0 after Tuesday's primaries, his campaign said.
 "Undefeated.
 Unprecedented," campaign manager Brad Parscale tweeted Wednesday.
 "The enthusiasm is real and it is with President Trump."
 A total of 23 Trump-endorsed candidates for House and Senate won their GOP primaries ...
 Washington Times

 Denver Broncos coach Vic Fangio is apologizing for suggesting discrimination and racism aren’t problems in the NFL.
 “After reflecting on my comments yesterday and listening to the players this morning, I realize what I said regarding racism and discrimination in the NFL was wrong,” Fangio said ...
 Washington Times